fedspendingtransparency/usaspending-api/usaspending_api/api_contracts/contracts/v2/search/spending_by_category/federal_account.md

             The page of results to return based on the limit
             + Default: 1
         + `subawards` (optional, boolean)
+            Determines whether Prime Awards or Sub Awards are searched.
+This field will be depreciated soon.
+        + `spending_level` (required, string)
-            Determines whether Prime Awards or Sub Awards are searched
+            Determines whether Prime Awards (awards), Transactions (transactions), or Sub Awards (subawards) are searched
     + Body